Quadrifolium/TFinMedia/en-GB/20140829 广州日报(Guangzhou Daily).md

 **Stories Filmed into MV**

 It is known that BBK e-tutor is the first endorsement for TFBOYS, this cooperation itself was quite dramatic.
-It is said that WANG Jun-kai posted a weibo about his preparation for examinations on 7th Jun., mentioned a gift from a fan, which is exactly a BBK e-tutor.
+It is said that WANG Jun-kai posted about his preparation for examinations on 7th Jun., mentioned a gift from a fan, which is exactly a BBK e-tutor.
 Many fans began asking for an endorsement for them on BBK's official Weibo account.

 After knowing TFBOYS, BBK responded rapidly.